JetBrains/kotlin-mobile-docs/topics/kotlin-native-concurrent-mutability.md

 1. Mutable, non-frozen state is visible to only one thread at a time.
 2. Immutable, frozen state can be shared between threads.

 The result of following these rules is that you can't change [global state](kotlin-native-concurrency-overview.md#global-state), and you can't change the same shared state from multiple threads.
-In many cases, simply changing how you're used to architecting code will work fine, and you don't need concurrent mutability.
+In many cases, simply changing your approach to architecting code will work fine, and you don't need concurrent mutability.
 State was mutable from multiple threads in JVM code, but didn't *need* to be.

-However, in many other cases, you may need arbitrary thread access to state, or you may have _service_ objects that need to be available to the entire application.
+However, in many other cases, you may need arbitrary thread access to state, or you may have _service_ objects that should be available to the entire application.
 Or maybe you simply don't want to go through the potentially costly exercise of rearchitecting existing code.
 Whatever the reason, *it will not always be feasible to constrain mutable state to a single thread*.

 There are various techniques that help you work around these restrictions, each with their own pros and cons: